RAF Crosby-on-Eden

-Royal Air Force Crosby-on-Eden or more simply RAF Crosby-on-Eden was a former Royal Air Force station located 5.8 mi north east of Carlisle, Cumbria and 3 mi west of Brampton, Cumbria.
+Royal Air Force Crosby-on-Eden, or more simply RAF Crosby-on-Eden, is a former Royal Air Force station located 5.8 mi north east of Carlisle, Cumbria and 3 mi west of Brampton, Cumbria.
 It is nowadays Carlisle Lake District Airport.

 History

 Civil use

-In the early 1930s, [Cumberland County Council opened Kingstown Municipal Airport, at the time outside the borough boundaries which later became the RAF Kingstown and is now Kingstown or Kingmoor Industrial estate.
+In the early 1930s, Cumberland County Council opened Kingstown Municipal Airport, at the time outside the borough boundaries which later became the RAF Kingstown and is now Kingstown or Kingmoor Industrial estate.
 With the outbreak of war in 1939, RAF Kingstown's runway was too small for bombers, so the Royal Air Force developed a new airstrip at Crosby-on-Eden.
 The new facility came into operation in February 1941 for training operations, designating the station RAF Crosby-on-Eden.

 Military use

 The airfield was originally under the command of RAF Fighter Command housing No. 59 Operational Training Unit RAF (OTU) which provided day training for Hawker Hurricane pilots.